Sums of products of binomial coefficients mod 2 and run length transforms of sequences: Sums of products of binomial coefficients mod

 \subsection{A fixed point of the run length transform}

-The all ones sequence $\{1,1,1,\cdots \}$ (OEIS sequence \href{https://oeis.org/A000012}{A000012}) is a fixed point of the run length transform.
+The all ones sequence $1,1,1,\dots$ (OEIS sequence \OEIS{A000012}) is a fixed point of the run length transform.
 We next show that it is also expressible as sums of products of binomial coefficients mod 2.
-To prove this, we consider the case $a_1 = a_4 = 1$, $a_2 = -1$, $a_3 = 0$.
+To prove this, we look at the case $a_1 = a_4 = 1$, $a_2 = -1$, $a_3 = 0$.